mooreatv/AuctionDB/README.md

 # Auction House DataBase
-Auction House DataBase, records DB history and allows offline queries, for classic and more.
+Auction House DataBase (AHDB for short), records DB history and allows offline queries, for classic and more.

-This Open Source addon (AHDB for short) is mostly to capture the evolution of the WoW classic economy from empty to mature.
+This Open Source addon is mostly to capture the evolution of the WoW classic economy from empty to mature.

 We have a unique chance to record that history and that's what this addon attempts to accomplish